platform-srste/srste-devops/README.md

 step 7 - Push ootb contents to the container that is ran in step#3
     > npm run push 192.168.0.101 8012 //Look for the IP and port number from docker-compose configuration in step#3
     > npm run push-bundle 192.168.0.101 8012
-Step 8 - Push ootb contents to registry
+    > Update last commit id from each repo used in step#4 Step 8 - Push ootb contents to registry
     > cd /pratisrste
     > docker build -t srste/srste_contents:2.0.0 .